MetPX/sr3-examples/empty-amqp-pump/README.rst

 Sarracenia 102: An Empty Data Pump in a Virtual Machine
 =======================================================

-This is an low-level practical introduction to and demonstration of Sarracenia, for advanced linux users.
+This example directory contains setup information to make a standalone data pump, which can be used for other testing.
+To prove it works, there are a number of included tests that make it work well as a low-level practical introduction to and demonstration of Sarracenia for advanced linux users.

+No familiarity with Sarracenia or sr3 needed at all.
+This is a from-scratch introduction.
+However, to run this example yourself, you do need the following

 Pre-requisites: